mrzamin/top-search/engineering.md

 ### Componentization

-I am using a template engine to dynamically inject data into my frontend views.
-A template engine compiles my templates into HTML files and serves them to the browser.I chose Pug as my template engine of choice over others -- like EJS -- due to its conciseness and intuitive indentation.
+I am using a template engine to dynamically inject data into templates for my frontend views.
+A template engine compiles my templates into HTML files and serves them to the browser.
+I chose Pug as my template engine of choice over others -- like EJS -- due to its conciseness and intuitive indentation.
 Here is a snippet of Pug template.

 Pug uses indentation to work out which HTML tags are nested inside each other, like so: